-We are a biodynamic farm which utilizes permaculture techniques and
+We are a biodynamic farm that utilizes permaculture techniques and

 forest stewardship council practices.